Nightingale

 Controls

-Nightingale supports both keyboard and gamepad input.
+Nightingale supports keyboard, gamepad, and touch input.
 The UI adapts to your input method automatically.

 Navigation